bruno-garbaccio/oci-hpc-private/README.md

 If selected bastion host will act as an LDAP server for the cluster.
 It's strongly recommended to leave default, shared home directory.
 User management can be performed from the bastion using ``` cluster ``` command.

+# Connexion via "Bastion Service"

+In order to connect to your private infrastructure, you can use the Bastion Service of OCI.
+Go to Bastion service and use the bastion created for the initial deployment as it is already targeting the correct VCN.
+You can create a new "ssh port forwarding session", enter the private IP or Instance Name and port to target on the instance.
+For ssh connexion, use port 22.
+If you selected "Monitor the autoscaling", you will have to specify port 3000 to see your Grafana dashboard.
+Specify a public key and create your session.
+Wait for the creation and click on the three dots to view the command once created